Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 * StreamingTV
 * StreamingMovies

-All the six columns are align in sequence, going from index 10 to index 15.
+All the six columns are aligned in sequence, going from index 10 to index 15.

 We can create a loop that will replace the values in each columns so as we desire.
 First, let's create a vector which will store a range of values going from 10 to 15.

 ```r
 cols_recode1 <- c(10:15)
 ```